Finnish invasion of Ladoga Karelia

 The Finnish invasion of Ladoga Karelia was a military campaign carried out by Finland in 1941.
+It was part of what is commonly referred to as the Continuation War.
+Early in the war, Finnish forces captured the Ladoga Karelia.
+It had been ceded to the Soviet Union on 13 March 1940, in the Moscow Peace Treaty, which marked the end of the Winter War.
+Later, in the summer of 1944, the Soviet Union recaptured the eastern part of Ladoga Karelia in the Vyborg–Petrozavodsk Offensive.

 Initial layout of forces

 At the start of the Continuation War the Finnish army was deployed in a defensive posture, but on June 29 Mannerheim created the Army of Karelia, commanded by Lt.
 Gen. Erik Heinrichs, and ordered it to prepare to attack Ladoga Karelia.
 The Army of Karelia consisted of VI Corps (the 5th and 11th Divisions), VII Corps (the 7th and 19th divisions) and Group Oinonen (also known as Group O, the Cavalry Brigade, and the 1st Jaeger Brigade and 2nd Jaeger Brigade).
 The Finnish 1st Division was kept in reserve.
 The Finns planned to separate the defending Soviet forces by reaching the shore of Lake Ladoga and then to advance along the shores of the lake.

 Opposing them were the Soviet 7th Army with the 168th Rifle Division near Sortavala and the 71st Rifle Division north of Jänisjärvi ("Hare Lake").
 The Soviets had prepared field fortifications along the border across Sortavala and at the important road crossings at Värtsilä and Korpiselkä.